All Episodes

 He said Biden is coordinating the indictments.

-Well, they're only coming after because number one, I'm running, and number two, I'm leading by a lot, including Biden.
+Well, they're only coming after because, number one, I'm running, and number two, I'm leading by a lot, including Biden.

-We just had a poll come out where leading him by ten points in one poll, which who wouldn't lead him.
+We're leading him by 10 points in one poll, which who wouldn't lead him?

-He's the worst president we've ever had, he's the most corrupt president.
+He's the worst president we've ever had.

-They're not indictments, they're Biden indictments.
+They're not indictments.

 These are Biden indictments.